MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-33.md

 -->

-As an accounts payable clerk, use the report to:
+Accounts payable professionals use the report to:

-* Reconcile vendor accounts to ensure that all vendor transactions have been correctly recorded in the general ledger
+* Reconcile vendor accounts and ensure that all vendor transactions are correct in the general ledger.
-* Identify any discrepancies or errors in vendor transactions and investigate further as necessary
+* Identify discrepancies or errors in vendor transactions and investigate.
-* Prepare vendor account statements based on the data obtained from the report
+* Use the report data to prepare vendor account statements.

-As an accounts receivable clerk, use the report to:
+Accounts receivable professionals use the report to:

-* Reconcile customer accounts to ensure that all customer transactions have been correctly recorded in the general ledger
+* Reconcile customer accounts to ensure that all customer transactions are correct in the general ledger.
-* Identify any discrepancies or errors in customer transactions and investigate further as necessary
+* Identify discrepancies or errors in customer transactions and investigate.
-* Prepare customer account statements based on the data obtained from the report
+* Use the data from the report to prepare customer account statements.

-As a financial accountant, use the report to:
+Financial accountants use the report to:

-* Verify the accuracy of the financial data by ensuring that the balances on customer and vendor ledgers reconcile to the general ledger balances
+* Verify the accuracy of the financial data by ensuring that the balances on customer and vendor ledgers reconcile to the general ledger balances.
-* Identify any discrepancies or errors in financial data and investigate further as necessary
+* Identify discrepancies or errors in financial data and investigate.
-* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the data obtained from the report
+* Use the data from the report to prepare financial statements, such as income statements, balance sheets, and cash flow statements.

 ## Try the report